 NOTE: The SECURE Act was signed into law December 20, 2019, and generally applies to distributions from "qualified plans" made with respect to employees and retirees who participate in qualified plans and IRA owners (each referred to as a "participant") who die after December 31, 2019.
-The most significant changes provided by the SECURE Act are the rules applicable to distributions from qualified plans after the participant's death.
+Another effective date rule applies to successor beneficiaries in the case of participants who die before January 1, 2020, having named a designed beneficiary ("DB") who is taking distributions using a life expectancy method, where the DB dies after December 31, 2019.
+In that case, the successor beneficiary of the DB will be subject to the new ten year rule per the SECURE Act.
+Although some provisions in the SECURE Act affect living participants, the most significant changes provided by the SECURE Act are the rules applicable to distributions from qualified plans after the participant's death.
 Various provisions in the SECURE Act need to be clarified by regulations.
-As of March 2020, regulations have not been issued.
-The various qualified plan distribution rules will be referred to as the "MRD rules" even though, in some cases, the "minimum required distribution" is a single, complete distribution, rather than a series of annual distributions.
+Based on work done by the ACTEC SECURE Act Guidance Task Force, ACTEC submitted two letters to Treasury, one dated July 14, 2020, and the other dated July 29, 2020, making comments and recommendations regarding numerous provisions in the SECURE Act and requesting the issuance of regulations to clarify certain provisions in the SECURE Act and to provide guidance regarding matters not clearly addressed in the SECURE Act.
+As of March 2021, regulations have not been issued.
+The various qualified plan distribution rules will be referred to as the "MRD rules" even though, in many cases now, the "minimum required distribution" is a single, complete distribution, rather than a series of annual distributions.

 Minimum Required Distributions.
 The minimum required distribution ("MRD") rules are basically income tax rules that apply to qualified retirement plans, Section 403(b) annuities, and certain governmental and tax exempt employee plans ("plans").
-In addition, the MRD rules apply to non-Roth IRAs.
+In addition, the MRD rules apply to IRAs.
 See IRC 401(a)(9), 403(b)(10), 408(a)(6), 457(d)(2).
 Both plans and IRAs subject to the MRD rules will be referred to as "retirement plans."
 The penalty for failure to take a required distribution is 50% of the MRD deficiency-that is, 50% of any MRD amount not timely distributed.
 See IRC 4974.
 (Although "qualified distributions" from Roth IRAs are not subject to income tax, the SECURE Act changed the distribution periods applicable to Roth IRAs after the participant's death-see Roth IRAs below.)

 Life expectancy tables.
 In certain cases, MRDs are determined using the applicable life expectancy table.
 The life expectancy tables contain "divisors" (representing years of life expectancy).
 The tables are found in Treas.
 Reg. § 1.401(a)(9)-9 and consist of (i) the Uniform Lifetime Table (applicable to a living participant and reflecting the joint life expectancy of the participant and an assumed beneficiary who is ten years younger than the participant), (ii) the Joint and Last Survivor Table (applicable to a living participant whose more than ten years younger spouse is the participant's sole beneficiary), and (iii) the Single Life Table (applicable after the participant's death in the case of certain beneficiaries who are entitled to a life expectancy distribution).
+A notice issued on November 8, 2019, containing proposed regulations, indicated that the three tables applicable to distributions from qualified plans would be updated as of January 1, 2021; however, per a notice issued November 12, 2020, containing final regulations, the new tables will not be effective until January 1, 2022.